gramener/gramex/gramex/apps/guide/filehandler/README.md

 For debugging without XSRF, start Gramex with a `--settings.xsrf_cookies=false` from the command line.

+## FileHandler HTTP methods

+By default FileHandler supports `GET`, `HEAD` and `POST` methods.
+You can map any of the following methods to the file using the `methods:` configuration as
+follows:

+    :::yaml
+    url:
+        name:
+            pattern: ...
+            handler: FileHandler
+            kwargs:
+                ...
+                methods: [GET, HEAD, POST, DELETE, PATCH, PUT, OPTIONS]

 ## File concatenation

 You can concatenate multiple files and serve them as a single file.
 For example: